i33ym/taswiya/content/the-first-post.md

 ### Problems are not what you see.
 Problems are what you do not see.
 We often think we're clever just like a bird who has seen a small grain on the ground from a mile above.
 Poor bird...
 She saw the grain but she could not see the trap.

-### When you do not see the Day of Judgement.
-God...
-Save us from this insanity.

 ### Surah Al-Balad